tjeerdosinga/digidis/README.md

 HELLO ODIN!

-Just checking on how to create the best possible multi line commit messages
+Just checking on how to create the best possible multi line commit messages.

+The text can't be very long though